kazuyakuza/space-invaders-game/.kilocode/workflows/git-flow-workflow.md

 # Git Flow Workflow

+> **Note:** This workflow is a component of the overall **Task Handling Workflow** and is not intended to be used in isolation.
+It is invoked at specific stages of the task handling process to manage branches for new tasks.

 ## 1. Start a New Task
 - Switch to the `main` branch.
 - Create a new branch with a descriptive name: